 Stanford, the university’s magazine, is sent to parents and guardians of matriculating undergraduates.

-Stanford Report, the university’s news source, is available online.
+Stanford Report, the university’s daily e-news source, is available online.
 You are encouraged to subscribe.

 To update your address and/or telephone information with the university or to request that another person receive mailings, email email@example.com.

 The pandemic has resulted in the closing of the Stanford campus except to selected faculty, staff and students.
 In the future if you visit, check out the visitor information site.
 It provides useful information about Stanford and the San Francisco Bay Area, including links to local lodging.
 Especially helpful is the Plan Your Visit site, which includes parking information, directions and aiport information.
 Be sure to make travel arrangements early for special events because there are a limited number of hotels near the university.

 New Student Orientation and Family Weekend provide parking.
 At other times, permits are required for campus lots when you visit.
 Visit the parking website for more.